 Her works encompass a multitude of media; Objects, Text, Moving and Still Image but all circulate around her live performances.
 She is at the forefront of some of the most exciting and prolific durational performances to date.
 The long durational aspect of her presentations invites elements of chaos with the unknown and unpredicted erupting dynamically through her live artworks, She is first and foremost an embodied practionner.
 Her work often begins with her own body and challenges the expectations of the contexts, such as head banging to Beethoven’s ‘Ode to Joy’, and signing the lyrics to Gill Scott-Heron’s ‘The Revolution will not be Televised’.
 Her work moves freely between solo presented live performances, group performances and living installation.

 Coogan holds a degree in Sculpture fom Dublin’s National College of Art and Design.
-She was a Masters student of Marina Abramovic at the Hochschule fur Bildende Kunst in Braunschweig, Germany and received her PhD from the University of Ulster in 2013.
+She was a Masters student of Marina Abramovic at the Hochschule fur Bildende Kunst in Braunschweig, Germany and was awarded her PhD "Deconstructing and Reconstructing live Durational Performance in the Gallery" from the University of Ulster in 2013.
 She is an occasional lecturer at the National College of Art and Design, Dublin; Limerick School of Art and Design; The Institute of Art, Design and Technology, Dublin; Dublin Institute of Technology and Crawford College of Art, Cork.

 Amanda Coogan's C. V. of exhibitions is available here

 A list of Coogan's Live performance is available here